 Common Plant Diseases – Rots:

 Causes of Rot Disease: Rot disease can make your plants by causing decay of roots, stems, wood, flowers, and fruits.
 The main cause of rot disease is overwatering and poor drainage.
-Indoor plants are more susceptible to the rots when compared to outdoor plants.
+Indoor plants are more susceptible to rots when compared to outdoor plants.

 Types of Rots: Root rots, Stem rots, Fruit rots, Mushroom rots, and Wood Rots.

-Symptoms of Rots: Poor growth, Wilted, yellowed, or browned leaves, pale leaves, roots decay and thinning of the plant canopy.
+Symptoms of Rots: Poor growth, Wilted, yellowed, or browned leaves, pale leaves, roots decay, and thinning of the plant canopy.